Trump and Abbott fact check at the border | ExBulletin

 In May 2020, US Customs and Border Protection (CBP) reported 23,237 encounters along the southwest border.
 In May 2021, CBP reported 180,034 encounters at the southwest border.

-However, border crossings declined significantly in 2020 due to the COVID-19 pandemic.
+However, border crossings decreased significantly in 2020 due to the COVID-19 pandemic.

 Josiah Heyman, director of the Center for Inter-American and Border Studies at the University of Texas at El Paso, said people stayed behind for the first months of the pandemic.

 For a while, people were afraid of the disease, Heyman said.
 There were a lot of unknowns.
-The Mexican government itself in 2020 was aggressively trying to keep people away from the border.
+The Mexican government itself in 2020 was aggressively trying to drive people away from the border.

 Mark Jones, a professor of political science at Rice University, also said fear of COVID-19 and local government lockdowns played a role in dropping crossings in 2020 and that an easing of restrictions helped the increase in crossings in 2021.

 Initially, this helped to narrow things down a bit.
 And people, like there is the fear of traveling, and all countries, even in Central America, had some form of lockdown.
 And so I think there was a feeling it wasn’t a good time to go, Jones explained.
 But there is pent-up demand.
-And so once COVID started to be less of a problem, again, I think that’s another factor that kind of crept into the take-over of the Biden administration.
+And so once COVID started to be less of a problem, again I think that’s another factor that kind of dovetailed with the Biden administration taking office.

 In May 2019, CBP reported 144,116 encounters at the southwest border.
 While not as much as the 180,034 reported in May 2021, it was certainly more than the 23,237 reported in May 2020 during the COVID-19 pandemic.